 With the launch of its new streaming service, Foxtel hopes to appeal to Australian consumers who embraced binge-watching, but miss live TV.
-Foxtel Now offers HD quality, a generous on demand library, and Chromecast support to easily stream shows and movies on the big screen.
+Foxtel Now offers HD quality, a generous on-demand library, and Chromecast support to easily stream shows and movies on the big screen.
 But how does it stack up when compared to streaming giant Netflix?
 We’re here to find out.

 The launch of Foxtel Now was eagerly anticipated by those who love Foxtel content.
-With HD streaming and Chromecast support, the service is quickly positioning itself as a worthy competition for Netflix, with one important addition: live TV.
+With HD streaming and Chromecast support, the service is quickly positioning itself as worthy competition for Netflix, with one important addition: live TV.
 That means you can watch your favourite channels live, but also access Foxtel Now’s on demand library, which offers a great selection of TV shows and movies.

 But when faced with picking between Netflix and Foxtel Now, which one should you go for?
 Let’s see how the two services compare.

 Stream TV Shows, Movies and Sports – Live and On Demand

 Stream sports & entertainment with Foxtel Now.
 Take advantage of the Sports + Movies Sale at only $39/mth for 3 mos or try ALL PACKS FREE for 10 days!

 Streaming Services in Australia